 RP3.
 The next item asks you to describe how you plan to obtain consent from participants.
 Remember, informed consent is a process, not a form.
 Describe that process in detail.
 Anticipate your response to RP 7.
 Do you plan to print out consent forms and have each participant sign one?
 Will you send out an email soliciting participation?
 Facebook?
 Do you plan to present an online consent form to participants once they navigate to your hosting site (e.g. Qualtrics)?
 Be explicit here.
 End at the point at which the participants consent.

 RP4&RP5.
 Next, you will be asked whether you plan to involve any potentially vulnerable subjects and whether or not any of the subjects will be under 18 years old.
 You will see here that if you indicate you will be working with participants under 18 years old, you will be prompted to upload a parental consent form as well as a minor assent form.
 If you need these, the ORI website has templates available for you to use.
 Again, we provide sample templates which include the types of information that should be included in a consent document, and while the use of these templates is not required, your consent document must include all of the elements required by federal regulations.
-Also, all consent forms MUST include the protocol number for your project (located at the top of the investigator information tab).
+Also, all consent forms MUST include both the protocol number for your project (located at the top of the investigator information tab) and your contact information (usm.edu email address).

 If you are working with participants over 18, check ‘no’ and proceed to the next questions regarding what type of consent you will be using.
 If you are confused what is meant by these various consent forms, you can always toggle over to the ‘?’ icon for more details.

 RP7.
 The next section asks you to provide more details about how you plan to recruit participants.
 Describe your recruitment procedures in detail beginning with how you will gain access to the population, and depending on your response, you may be asked to include recruitment materials.
 Provide detail on how you will initially contact potential participants.
 For example, if you plan to recruit via email, you must upload the email text that you plan to send out.
-As with the consent documents, all recruitment materials MUST include the protocol number for this project (located at the top of the investigator information tab) and a statement that the study has been approved by USM’s IRB.
+As with the consent documents, all recruitment materials MUST include the protocol number for this project (located at the top of the investigator information tab) and your contact information.
+Please include also a statement that the study has been approved by USM’s IRB.

 RP8-RP10.
 The next few questions ask for details on how you plan to conduct each session.
 Will there be multiple sessions?
 Approximately, how long will each session take?
 Where will the sessions take place?